-Effective March 11, 2013, the board of directors, acting pursuant to the Company's bylaws, expanded the size of the board from nine to eleven, elected Steven James as a Class II director to fill an existing vacancy in Class II, elected Daniel Cooperman as a Class I director to fill the vacancy in Class I resulting from the increase in the size of the board, and elected Dale Wolf as a Class III director to fill the vacancy in Class III resulting from the increase in the size of the board.
+Effective March 11, 2013, the board of directors, acting pursuant to the Company's bylaws, expanded the size of the board from nine to eleven, elected Steven James as a Class II director to fill an existing vacancy in Class II, elected Daniel Cooperman as a Class I director to fill the vacancy in Class I resulting from the increase in the size of the board, and elected Dale Wolf as a Class III director to fill the vacancy in Class III director to fill the vacancy in Class II director to fill the size of the board.
 For the 2013 annual meeting, the Company did not receive notice of any director nominations from its stockholders.